smittytone/HomeWeather/README.md

 The code is set to deliver Dark Sky forecast in UK units.
 You may wish to change this according to your location.
 Look for line 161 in the agent code.

+## Location ##

+You will also need my [Location library](https://github.com/smittytone/Location) &mdash; paste it over line 7 in *both* the agent and device code.
+The Location library requires [Google-provided API keys](https://developers.google.com/maps/documentation/geolocation/intro), which you’ll need to enter into the agent code in the space provided on line 462, which will also need un-commenting.

 ## Display Libraries ##

 The device code makes use of the accompanying libraries, HT16K33Bargraph, HT16K33Segment and HT16K33Matrix.
 The code for these libraries is available from the following GitHub repositories: